 Q. Can I get a sticker even if I have forgotten/yet to obtain an AT booklet?

 A. Of course, so long as you buy a drink!
 We advise publicans to cut up a sheet or two of their stickers in advance for this situation.
-However you cannot just get the stickers stuck on any old bit of paper, the proper leaflet is the only acceptable way.
+However you cannot just get the stickers stuck on any old bit of paper, the proper booklet is the only acceptable way.

 Q. Can I get a sticker for my absent friend in addition to my own?